Possible explosive device disarmed at Lamar gas station

 LAMAR, Ark.
-(KNWA) — The Fort Smith Bomb Squad disarmed a possible explosive device at a gas station in Lamar on Tuesday, according to police.
+(KFTA) — The Fort Smith Bomb Squad disarmed a possible explosive device at a gas station in Lamar on Tuesday, according to police.

 The Lamar Police Department was dispatched to DJ’s Gas and Grocery on Tuesday in response to a possible “homemade” explosive device outside the building.